 Where do you get your ideas from?

 Anywhere and everywhere.
 Sometimes I’ll get a fragment of an idea and slowly work it into something.
 Sometimes ideas just pop into my head fully formed.
-There’s no telling what triggered the idea, it just happens.
+There’s no telling what triggered the idea, sometimes I don’t even know how long I have been harbouring an idea, it just happens.

 Are any of your characters based on real people?

-Yes, I’ve been inspired by real people and used them as a basis for a character.
-Normally I’m kind to these characters and they live or finish the story unharmed but not always.
+I have been inspired by real people and used them as a basis characters but I never pluck someone from the real world and plant them in my work.
 I always change the characters’ names and replaced some of their characteristics so they’re unrecognisable.

 What about events you’ve witnessed or heard about?

 I’ve heard several tales from friends and transcribed them into stories of my own.
-I always add my own elements to them.
+I always add my own elements and my own twists.
 I also find inspiration in historical events, unsolved mysteries and What If stories.

 Why do you write?

 Because I enjoy it.
-This is a really hard question to answer.
-I just do.
 I like creating new worlds and telling stories.
 I like the satisfaction of completing a piece of work.
 I like the power of changing someone’s thoughts and feelings with written words.
+Someone once said that being a writer is like being a bully on a school playground.
+I just want a reaction.
+It doesn’t matter if my words make you smile, make you laugh, my you cry or make you think.
+I just want a reaction.
 I don’t think I have much of a choice in being a writer.
 If I was unable to write I’m pretty sure I would go mad!

 Why do you write what you write?